automacoin/frontend/documentation/manual-index.md

 ```

-Run locally, leveraging webpack-dev-server
+Run locally, leveraging BrowserSync

 ```
     yarn serve
 ```

-or build in production mode
+or build in production mode to deploy the package

 ```
     yarn build